 What is Learning Accelerator?

-Learning Accelerator blueprints enable all levels of authors to choose the right place to start, opening up elearning production to novice authors without having to compromise on quality.
+Learning Accelerator opens up elearning production to novice authors without having to compromise on quality.
 This means reduced production time, great content that’s consistent, and happy learners!

 See it in action

-Read on to see how we used a blueprint to create one of our latest Showcase courses, the Financial Crime Challenge, and witness the simple steps of Learning Accelerator in action.
+Read on to see how we used a template to create one of our latest Showcase courses, the Financial Crime Challenge, and witness the simple steps of Learning Accelerator in action.

-Here are the 6 simple steps to adapt a Learning Accelerator blueprint to meet your needs.
+Here are the 6 simple steps to adapt a Learning Accelerator template to meet your needs.

 1. Select a style

-After choosing Learning Accelerator from the Start page, our first step was to select a style to apply to the blueprint.
-If you’ve already got a style set up with your organization’s branding then this will apply it to any blueprint instantly.
+After choosing Learning Accelerator from the Start page, our first step was to select a style to apply to the template.
+If you’ve already got a style set up with your organization’s branding then this will apply it to any template instantly.

 Note, the style you choose at this stage isn’t set in stone.
 You can always change it later on in the process, whether you want to swap it completely or just edit it further.